All articles

 Essential motorhome equipment: the complete checklist

-When you're on the road, every inch counts
+When you hit the road, every centimeter counts

-When you travel by motorhome, you quickly learn one thing: what you take with you has to have a real purpose.
-Every item takes up space, weighs its weight, and can become either an essential... or something you're lugging around for nothing.
+When you travel by motorhome, you quickly learn one thing: what you bring must be truly useful.
+Each item takes up space, weighs its weight, and can become either essential... or something you lug around for nothing.

-And we've all experienced it: leaving without the extension cord, forgetting the shims or the awning crank, it can get messy.
+And we've all been there: leaving without the extension cord, forgetting the leveling blocks or the awning crank, it quickly becomes a mess.

 In this article, we offer you a clear checklist, tested and approved on the road.
-The idea is to set off light, well-equipped, and to make the most of each stage.
-No gadgets, no blah-blah: just practical, real-life tips and tricks gleaned from parking lots.
+The idea is to leave light, well-equipped, and fully enjoy each stop.
+No gadgets, no blah-blah: practical stuff, real experiences, and a few tips picked up in parking lots.

 Safety equipment

-• A gas detector: simple, effective and essential for a good night's sleep.
+• A gas detector: simple, effective, essential for sleeping soundly.

-• A warning triangle and reflective vest, always accessible, never hidden away.
+• A warning triangle and a reflective vest, always accessible, never stashed away in the back.

-• Solar panels: a classic, especially if you like nature spots.
+• Solar panels: a classic, especially if you like natural spots.

 • Auxiliary battery + 12V/230V converter, to run your small appliances without draining the engine battery.

-• Extension cords, adapters, power strips: why not a waterproof reel?
+• Extension cord, adapters, power strips: and why not a waterproof reel?

-• European camping plug for unsurprising connection to terminals
+• European camping-type plug to connect to terminals without any surprises

 Water management

-Good water management is the basis of comfort:
+Good water management is the foundation of comfort:

-• Pump in good condition, with spare parts if necessary
+• Pump in good condition, and something to fix it with if needed

-• Water filter for worry-free filling in all areas
+• Water filter to fill up without worry in all areas

-• Jerricans or hoses with universal couplings: always useful for refuelling
+• Jerrycan or hose with universal connector: always useful for filling up

-As frequent travelers know, sleep is sacred.
-And the original bedding is not always up to the task.
+Those who travel often know: sleep is sacred!
+And the original bedding isn't always up to scratch.

-• Memory foam mattress topper, or simply a custom-made mattress
+• Memory foam mattress topper, or even a custom-made mattress

 • Ergonomic pillows: your neck will thank you

-• Linen suited to the season, and easy to wash in the on-site launderette if required
+• Season-appropriate linen, and easy to wash at the laundrette if needed

-We cook differently in a motorhome.
-But you can still treat yourself:
+You cook differently in a campervan, but you can still enjoy yourself:

-• High-performance stove (if you're cooking outdoors, don't forget your windbreaker)
+• High-performance stove (if you're cooking outside, remember a windshield)

 • Multifunctional utensils (and a good knife, always)

-• Compression cooler or reliable fridge: an empty fridge = a wasted stage
+• Compression cooler or reliable fridge: an empty fridge = a wasted stop

 A pleasant living space

-This is where you spend your evenings, your breaks and your family breakfasts.
-So you might as well make it your own:
+This is where you spend your evenings, breaks, and family breakfasts, so you might as well decorate it to your taste:

-• Blackout blinds or curtains (with insulation if possible)
+• Blackout blinds or curtains (and insulating if possible)

-• Folding chairs and table, easy to unfold for outdoor aperitifs
+• Folding chairs and table, easy to unfold for an outdoor drink

-• Outdoor carpet, to keep sand and pine thorns at the entrance
+• Outdoor mat, to keep sand and pine needles at the entrance

 Optimize organization and storage